frank2889/lucy-world/docs/ARCHITECTURE.md

 - Build integration tests that simulate webhook payloads end-to-end and assert database entitlements match the expected state.
 - Document a support runbook linking entitlement IDs to Stripe customers, with remediation steps when discrepancies occur.
 - Backfill a nightly audit job that reconciles Stripe subscriptions, credit balances, and local entitlements, emitting discrepancies to Slack or Opsgenie.
+- Funnel all unhandled exceptions (frontend + backend) into Sentry with locale, entitlement tier, and correlation ID tags so UX regression triage stays localized.
+- Track CTA performance, login conversion, and credit purchase attempts via the analytics event grid; feed the events into the experimentation platform for CRO tests.

 ##### DoD — Observability & support